-MAT 113 PRECALCULUS 1 YEAR 1 CREDIT
+MAT 113 HONORS PRECALC ULUS 1 YEAR 1 CREDIT

-PREREQUISITE: MAT 142 (80% or AB OVE) OR MAT 1 112 (90% OR A BOVE) AND
+PREREQUISITE: MAT 142 HONORS ALGEBRA 2 (80% or ABOVE) OR MAT OR MAT

-TEACHER RECOM IMENDATION AND/OR P LACEMENT
+112 ALGEBRA 2 (90% OR ABOVE) AND TEACHER

-EXAM; GPA OF 3.5 OR HIGHER
+RECOMMENDATION AND/OR PLACEMENT EXAM; GPA OF

+3.5 OR HIGHER

 REQUIRED MATERIALS: TI-84 PLUS GRAPHING CALCULATOR

-OPTIONAL DUAL E NROLLMENT 6 COLLEG E CREDITS
+OPTIONAL DUAL ENROLLMENT 6 COLLEGE CREDITS E CREDITS

-This course continues to cover those functions discussed in MAT112 but is more comprehensive in each of the topics.
-It also delves into the trigonometric functions, including their inverses and graphs, trigonometric identities and laws, vectors, polar coordinates, and an introduction into limits in preparation for Calculus.
-While dual enrollment for college credit is optional, the course is taught at a college level based on a college curriculum with college-level pace, expectations, and workload for all students enrolled.
-This is a grade-weighted course.
+This course continues the study of functions and concepts discussed in Honors Algebra 2 but is more comprehensive with a goal of mastery and understanding from a Calculus point of view.
+It also delves into the trigonometric functions, including their inverses and graphs, trigonometric identities and laws, series and sequences, polar coordinates, and an introduction to limits in preparation for Calculus.
+Students are challenged to engage in problem solving and critical thinking in this rigorous course while communicating mathematically with precision in written and verbal format.
+While dual enrollment for college credit is optional, the course is taught at a college level based on a college curriculum with a college-level pace (covering two college courses in a year), expectations, and workload for all students enrolled.
+This is a gradeweighted course.

-MAT 115 CALCULUS 1 1 YEAR 1 CREDIT PREREQUISITE: MAT 113 (80% or ABOVE) AND/OR PLAC CEMENT E EXAM; GPA OF 3.5 OR HIGHER REQUIRED MATER IALS: TI-84 PLUS GRAPHING CALCULAT OR
+MAT 115 CALCULUS 1 1 YEAR 1 CREDIT PREREQUISITE: MAT 113 HONORS F PRECALCULUS (80% or ABOV E), MAT 132 COLLEGE TRIG ONOMETRY & PREC CALCULU S (90% or ABOVE), AND/OR P LACEMENT EXAM; C SPA OF 3.
+5 OR HIGHER REQUIRED MATERIALS: TI-84 PLUS GRAPHING CALCULATOR OPTIONAL DUAL ENROLLMENT 4 COLLEGI E CREDITS